badgirlbongi/bongihub/workflow.md

 01/03/2024
 + changing my code for the tourza project to the way it was before the changes made so that I can debugg it properly
++ doing testing to see if it works as before